International Olympic Committee: History

 The IOC was created by Pierre de Coubertin, on 23 June 1894 with Demetrios Vikelas as its first president.
-As of February 2022, its membership consists of 105 active members, 45 honorary members, and one honour member (Henry Kissinger).
+The IOC is one of the earliest and is still one of the most powerful international NGOs.
+As of February 2022, its membership consists of 105 active members and 45 honorary members.
 The IOC is the supreme authority of the worldwide modern Olympic Movement.

-The IOC organizes the modern Olympic Games and Youth Olympic Games (YOG), held in summer and winter every four years.
+The IOC organises the modern Olympic Games and Youth Olympic Games (YOG), held in summer and winter every four years.
 The first Summer Olympics was held in Athens, Greece, in 1896; the first Winter Olympics was in Chamonix, France, in 1924.
-The first Summer YOG was in Singapore in 2010, and the first Winter YOG was in Innsbruck in 2012.
+The first Summer YOG was in Singapore in 2010, and the first Winter YOG was in Innsbruck, Austria in 2012.

-Until 1992, both Summer and Winter Olympics were held in the same year.
+Until 1992, both the Summer and Winter Olympics were held in the same year.
 After that year, however, the IOC shifted the Winter Olympics to the even years between Summer Games to help space the planning of the two events from one another, and to improve the financial balance of the IOC, which receives a proportionally greater income in Olympic years.

+Since 1995, the IOC has worked to address environmental health concerns resulting from hosting the games.
+In 1995, IOC President Juan Antonio Samaranch stated, "the International Olympic Committee is resolved to ensure that the environment becomes the third dimension of the organization of the Olympic Games, the first and second being sport and culture."
+Acting on this statement, in 1996 the IOC added the "environment" as a third pillar to its vision for the Olympic Games.

+In 2000, the "Green Olympics" effort was developed by the Beijing Organizing Committee for the Beijing Olympic Games.
+The Beijing 2008 Summer Olympics executed over 160 projects addressing the goals of improved air quality and water quality, sustainable energy, improved waste management, and environmental education.
+These projects included industrial plant relocation or closure, furnace replacement, introduction of new emission standards, and more strict traffic control.

 In 2009, the UN General Assembly granted the IOC Permanent Observer status.
 The decision enables the IOC to be directly involved in the UN Agenda and to attend UN General Assembly meetings where it can take the floor.
 In 1993, the General Assembly approved a Resolution to further solidify IOC–UN cooperation by reviving the Olympic Truce.

 The IOC received approval in November 2015 to construct a new headquarters in Vidy, Lausanne.
 The cost of the project was estimated to stand at $156m.
-The IOC announced on the 11th of February 2019 that the "Olympic House" would be inaugurated on the 23rd of June 2019 to coincide with its 125th anniversary.
+The IOC announced on 11 February 2019 that the "Olympic House" would be inaugurated on 23 June 2019 to coincide with its 125th anniversary.
 The Olympic Museum remains in Ouchy, Lausanne.